Meet Our Researchers

 The Approach

-In collaboration with researchers mapping genetic variation across human tissues, Fabio will use emerging “long-read” sequencing technology to generate DNA and RNA datasets from liver tissue.
+Fabio will use an emerging “long-read” sequencing technology, called DAF-seq, to read DNA sequences from cells and analyze their protein-packaging.
 Unlike traditional “short-read" methods that capture DNA in small fragments, long-read sequencing reads much longer stretches of DNA and enables detection of both small and large variations, even in complex or repetitive regions of the genome.
-Fabio will focus on genes tied to fatty liver disease and alcohol-related liver injury, working with a liver metabolism lab at Massachusetts General Hospital to test the effects of key variants.
-He aims to illuminate fundamental mechanisms of liver disease, offering a clearer view of how genetic variation shapes organ health over a lifetime.
+Fabio aims to identify the fundamental mechanisms by which large-scale genetic changes affect DNA organization inside a cell.
+Understanding these mechanisms will offer a clearer view of how somatic variation impacts the function and health of human tissues over a lifetime.